Road Trip Car Games For Kids

 One person starts with the letter “A” and says, “I’m going on a trip, and I’m going to bring ____ ” and names something that begins with the letter “A.” The next person repeats what the first person said, and adds something that starts with a “B.” The next repeats what they said, but adds a “C” item, and so on until someone can’t remember the whole list.
 For small children, don’t repeat and just let them add a new item that is the next letter of the alphabet.

 Some, like “Go Fish” are fairly easy to play when driving.
 Rummy is another.
-Here’s the rules to many card games.
+Here are the rules to many card games.

 Teams on left and right side of the car count cows throughout the day on their side of the car, while trying to distract the other team from actually seeing any cows on their side.
 If you pass a cemetery (or boat) on your side of the car, you lose all your cow points…. provided the other team sees the cemetery (or boat) and catches you!
 Variation: seeing a white horse after a cemetery (or boat) and you get your lost points back.
 Winning side gets whatever they want to eat at the next stop.